 - Case No. CPC-2018-7549-CPU On December 19, 2018, a case was filed for the Westchester Community Plan Update.
-The Community Plan is currently in an update process which his expected to continue into 2022. - Case No. CPC-2017-4365-ZC On March 8, 2018 the Planning Commission approved an ordinance which established the Westchester Playa Del Rey Community Plan Implementation Overlay and created the Century/Aviation subarea.
+The Community Plan is currently in an update process which is expected to continue into 2025. - Case No. CPC-2017-4365-ZC On March 8, 2018 the Planning Commission approved an ordinance which established the Westchester Playa Del Rey Community Plan Implementation Overlay and created the Century/Aviation subarea.
 (Related Case No. CPC-2018-7549-CPU). - Case No. CPC-2014-1456-SP On March 8, 2019 the City Planning Commission approved amendments to the Coastal Transportation Corridor Specific Plan which included updates to the Transportation Impact Assessment (TIA) fee programs and the list of transportation improvements.
 (Related Case No. ORD-186-104) - Case No. CPC-2007-3276-CDO-ZC On January 24, 2008 the City Planning Commission approved the Downtown Westchester Community Design Overlay District (CDO), the ordinance establishing the proposed CDO boundaries, and the Downtown Westchester CDO District Design Guidelines.
-The City Council approved the CDO and associated documents on May 14, 2008. - Case No. CPC-2005-8252-CA On May 5, 2008, City Council passed the Mello Act Ordinance and Procedures to add sections 12.20.2.2 and 19.14 to the LAMC.
-The Ordinance established regulations to comply with the Mello Act, a California law enacted in 1982 to increase affordable housing in the Coastal Zone.
+The City Council approved the CDO and associated documents on May 14, 2008. - Case No. CPC-2005-8252-CA On March 8, 2007, the City Planning Commission recommended adoption of the Mello Act Ordinance and Procedures to add sections 12.20.2.2 and 19.14 to the LAMC to comply with the Mello Act, a California law enacted in 1982 to increase affordable housing in the Coastal Zone.
 (Related Case No.ENV-2005-8253-ND) - Case No. CPC-1998-10-CPU On January 23, 2004 the City Planning Commissionapproved an update to the Westchester Playa Del Rey Community Plan. - ORD-186104 Effective June 28, 2019 the City Council adopted an ordinance amending Section 12.04 of the LAMC to update the Coastal Transportation Corridor Specific Plan.
 See Case Number CPC-2014-1456-SP. - ORD-179907 Effective July 1, 2008, the City Council adopted an ordinance to amend Section 12.04 of the LAMC, to change the zoning of properties in the Downtown Westchester Community Design Overlay District.
-See Case Number CPC-2007-3276-CDO-ZC. - ORD-175981-SA1041 Effective July 3, 2004, the City Council adopted an ordinance to amend Section 12.04 of the LMAC with an update to the Westchester-Playa Del Rey Community Plan's zoning districts.
-The Ordinance changes the property's zone from C1-1 to C2-1.
-See Case Number CPC-1998-10.
+See Case Number CPC-2007-3276-CDO-